silentspring30/dao-ai-framework/daohaus_review.md

+# Development of a Decentralized AI DAO framework

 # Introduction

 This is a user experience design review of how Algovera DAO is currently using DAOhaus.
 It forms the basis of continuous research, development, prototyping and assumptions testing for a decentralized AI DAO framework.
 For the development of a Decentralized AI DAO framework, I'd like to propose to follow a [Design Thinking Framework](https://web.stanford.edu/~mshanks/MichaelShanks/files/509554.pdf).